General Code of Behavior

 B. Reporting and Management Action

-2. Students have the right to file a criminal complaint for sexual violence with the local law enforcement authorities before, during, or after filing a complaint with the college.
-CGTC shall not delay investigation under this procedure to await the outcome of any criminal investigation.
+2. Students have the right to file (or not to file) a criminal complaint for sexual violence with the local law enforcement authorities before, during, or after filing a complaint with the college.
+CGTC shall not unreasonably delay investigation under this procedure to await the outcome of any criminal investigation.

-4. Colleges may weigh a request considering the following factors: the seriousness of the alleged conduct, the complainant's age, whether there have been other harassment complaints about the same individual, and the alleged harasser's rights to receive information about the allegations if the information is maintained as an 'education record' under FERPA.
+4. Colleges may weigh a request to not pursue a compliant considering the following factors: the seriousness of the alleged conduct, the complainant's age, whether there have been other harassment complaints about the same individual, and the alleged harasser's rights to receive information about the allegations if the information is maintained as an 'education record' under FERPA.
 The College must inform the student if the request cannot be ensured.

-5. Reports concerning unlawful harassment, discrimination or retaliation of students will be processed confidentially to the extent permitted by law; communications regarding complaints will be disseminated to others on a need-to-know basis to ensure that necessary steps are taken to protect the community as a whole and that appropriate disciplinary measures or corrective actions are considered and taken.
+5. Reports concerning all prohibited conducted referenced in this procedure will be processed confidentially to the extent permitted by law; communications regarding complaints will be disseminated to others on a need-to-know basis to ensure that necessary steps are taken to protect the community as a whole and that appropriate disciplinary measures or corrective actions are considered and taken.

-6. Allegations or suspicions of unlawful discrimination, harassment or unlawful retaliation may be reported to the technical college's Title IX and Section 504 Coordinator, the College President, the Commissioner, or the Human Resources Director should the complaint involve employees.
-Students may also email any complaints to email@example.com.
+6. Allegations or suspicions of unlawful discrimination, harassment, sexual harassment, sexual violence, or unlawful retaliation may be reported to the technical college's Title IX and Section 504 Coordinator, the College President, the Commissioner, or the Human Resources Director (should the complaint involve employees).
+Complaints may also be emailed to email@example.com.

-7. Such reports can initially be expressed in writing, by telephone, or in person; individuals are encouraged to express their complaints in writing on a CGTC Student Formal Form to ensure that all of their concerns are addressed.
+7. Complaints under this procedure can initially be expressed in writing, by telephone, or in person; individuals are encouraged to express complaints in writing on a CGTC Student Formal Form to ensure that all of their concerns are addressed.

-8. If an allegation of unlawful harassment, discrimination or retaliation is made to an employee not designated to receive such reports, the employee must forward the allegation as provided in section 6 above.
+8. If an allegation of unlawful harassment, discrimination, sexual harassment, sexual violence or retaliation is made to an employee not designated to receive such reports, the employee receiving the complaint must forward the allegation as provided in section 6 above.

 9. Allegations of sexual conduct involving individuals under the age of 18 must also be reported as an allegation of child abuse as outlined in O.C.G.A. Â§ 19-7-5.

-10. The Commissioner or president may suspend, transfer or reassign employees or students in order to prevent possible further harassment, discrimination, retaliation, to facilitate the investigation, or to implement corrective action under this procedure.
+10. The Commissioner or president may suspend, transfer or reassign employees or students in order to prevent possible further harassment, discrimination, sexual violence or retaliation; to facilitate the investigation, or to implement preventive or corrective action under this procedure.

-11. Any allegation of unlawful harassment, discrimination, or retaliation against employees must be reported to the Human Resources Director who may elect to conduct the investigation in conjunction with other local investigators.
+11. Any allegation of unlawful harassment, discrimination, sexual harassment, sexual violence or retaliation against employees must be reported to the Human Resources Director who may elect to conduct the investigation in conjunction with other local investigators.

-1. All complaints of unlawful harassment, discrimination or unlawful retaliation shall be Investigated by local investigators thoroughly and should be completed within 45 business days of the receipt of the complaint.
+1. All complaints of prohibited conduct under this procedure shall be investigated by local investigators thoroughly and should be completed within 45 business days of the receipt of the complaint.
 The parties will be notified if extraordinary circumstances exist requiring additional time.

-3. Individuals designated to investigate, review or recommend corrective actions in response to allegations shall disclose to the president any relationship with the parties that could call into question their ability to be objective prior to taking any action with respect to the investigation.
+3. Individuals designated to investigate, review or recommend corrective actions in response to allegations will be trained to conduct investigations in a manner that protects the safety of victims and promotes accountability.
+Individuals assigned as the investigator for a particular incident shall disclose to the president any relationship with the parties that could call into question their ability to be objective prior to taking any action with respect to the investigation.
 The president will reassign alternate individuals if necessary.

-5. The colleges will evaluate the information collected during the investigation and determine whether a preponderance of the information substantiates that unlawful discrimination, harassment, and/or retaliation has occurred.
+5. The colleges will evaluate the information collected during the investigation and determine whether a preponderance of the evidence substantiates that unlawful discrimination,unlawful harassment, sexual violence and/or unlawful retaliation has occurred.

 6. Investigations and summary findings will be documented appropriately.

-7. No later than 10 business days after completion of an investigation, the parties will be provided a summary of the results of the investigation.
+7. No later than 10 business days after completion of an investigation, both of the parties will be simultaneously provided a summary of the results of the investigation in writing.

 8. Any information prohibited from disclosure by law or policy will be redacted from any documents prior to distribution.